Put 'Em High

 "Put 'Em High" is a song by Swedish producer StoneBridge from his album Can't Get Enough (2004).
 The song was released through Hed Kandi in the United Kingdom and features vocals from Therese.
 The radio edit by JJ reached number six on the UK Singles Chart, number 26 in Ireland, and number 33 in Australia.

 Therese re-released the song on her label Vixon Records in 2015.
 In 2016, the track was re-released on StoneBridge's label Stoney Boy Music, along with new remixes.
-This re-release reached number one on the US Billboard Dance Club Songs chart.
+This re-release reached number one on the US Billboard Dance Club Play chart.
 The updated radio edit was subsequently featured on the re-release of the album Can't Get Enough.